 - ensure that the policies are enforced in a consistent manner.

-If the employer already has a policy in place, it should review the policy to ensure that it is 'fit for purpose' bearing in mind developments in case law.
+If an employer already has a policy in place, it should review the policy to ensure that it is 'fit for purpose' bearing in mind developments in case law.
 Put simply, as technology develops, attitudes change and the global employer needs to be ahead of the game by ensuring that its policies and documentation reflect those developments.
 For example, a small number of employers have taken the next step of revising employment contracts to tighten the definition of confidential information, specify ownership of LinkedIn contacts, place a duty on the employee to delete contacts on termination and provide when online activity will breach post-termination restrictions against solicitation and competition.

 3 In 2016, Turkey attempted to harmonise its data protection regime with that currently in force in the EU, which Turkey still is striving to join.

-4 In many jurisdictions, employees will, in fact, have an expectation of privacy with respect to their use of social media and mobile devices (even if such devices are owned by and provided to the employee by the employer), but having policies that clearly limit the employees' expectation of privacy will best position the company in the event that it wishes to access, review or delete information contained on a device or on social media.
+4 In many jurisdictions, employees will, in fact, have an expectation of privacy with respect to their use of social media and mobile devices (even if those devices are owned by and provided to the employee by the employer), but having policies that clearly limit the employees' expectation of privacy will best position the company in the event that it wishes to access, review or delete information contained on a device or on social media.